 International social and sports clubs in Frankfurt

-Home to 180 different nationalities, it is hardly surprising that there are plenty of expat social clubs in Frankfurt.
+As of 2023, Frankfurt’s population is 31% residents from other countries.
+Therefore, it’s no surprise that there are plenty of international social and sports clubs thriving in the global city.
 For recently-arrived parents, these clubs are a great way to get into the community.
 You can seek out advice from expats who’ve been there, done that, and quite possibly got the t-shirt!

 The sheer number of expat clubs and associations reflects Frankfurt’s diverse society.
 From cultural events to excellent sports facilities, expat families in Frankfurt can lead rich social lives.

 If sports is your game, how about going all Antipodean and training with the Frankfurt Redbacks Aussie Rules team?
 Or, head down to the Frankfurt Hash House Harriers, who generously describe themselves as a drinking club with a running problem.

 If members’ clubs aren’t your thing, check out one of the many meetups across the Frankfurt metropolitan area.
 Meetup has a number of groups that cater to an array of interests.
 Francophones in Wiesbaden and nearby Mainz might want to reach out to the Groupe Francais de Mainz Wiesbaden meetup.